Associate Professor of Marketing at Messiah University

 His social media campaigns have received industry recognition, including a Public Relations Society of America (PRSA) Bronze Anvil and an OMMA Award.
-Now he is a contributing author for Harvard Business Review, Entrepreneur, Social Media Today and Social Media Examiner.
-He is also a published scholar, with his research being featured in the Journal of Marketing Theory and Practice, International Journal of Integrated Marketing and Communication, Advertising Age Research Reports and at the American Marketing Association (AMA) annual conference.
-He has been quoted in publications such as the Harvard Business Review, New York Times, Entrepreneur, Time, Huffington Post, The New Yorker, International Business Times, MSNBC, Daily Mail, Fox Business, and Forbes.
-Quesenberry is also the author of “Social Media Strategy: Marketing and Advertising in the Consumer Revolution” with Roman and Littlefield publishers.
+Now he is a contributing author for Harvard Business Review and Entrepreneur.
+He is also a published scholar, with his research being featured in the Journal of Interactive Marketing, Journal of Current Issues & Research in Advertising, Journal of Marketing Theory and Practice, International Journal of Integrated Marketing and Communication, Journal of Advertising Education, Journalism and Mass Communications Educator, Journal of Biblical Issues in Business, Advertising Age Research Reports and at the American Marketing Association (AMA) annual conference.
+He has been quoted in publications such as the Harvard Business Review, New York Times, Entrepreneur, Time, Huffington Post, The New Yorker, International Business Times, MSNBC, Daily Mail, Fox Business, and Forbes .

-Quesenberry holds a Master of Science in integrated marketing communication from West Virginia University, a C.P.S. in advertising copy writing from the Portfolio Center, and a Bachelor of Arts in advertising and journalism from Temple University.
+Quesenberry holds a Master of Science in integrated marketing communication from West Virginia University, a C.P.S. in advertising copy writing from the Portfolio Center (Mami Ad School), and a Bachelor of Arts in advertising and journalism from Temple University.
 Quesenberry’s professional affiliations include the American Marketing Association (AMA) and the American Academy of Advertising (AAA).
 He has also served on the executive committee of the Advertising Division of the Association for Education in Journalism and Mass Communication (AEJMC).

 Past Student Feedback